min69u/Reforestation/README.md

-## What is worse then finding a worm in your Apple?
-Finding half a worm in your Apple.
+## What do you do when your bunny gets wet?
+You get your hare dryer.